 I used a gum eraser to highlight areas where the light hit the top of the bananas or other fruit.
 Highlights can help add realism to your drawing.

-- If you’re using a natural light source, work on your sketch around the same time each day so your lights, darks and shadows stay consistent.
+- If you’re using a natural light source, work on your sketch around the same time each day so your lights, darks, and shadows stay consistent.

 - Use a flex-neck desk lamp to light your objects.
 Experiment to see how the light hits your objects from various angles.

-- When you’re ready to do a still life you plan to mat or frame, use Bristol board, which is a heavier, thicker paper available at art stores.
+- When you’re ready to do a still life that you plan to mat or frame, use Bristol board, which is a heavier, thicker paper available at art stores.

 - When you’ve mastered pencil or charcoal, try drawing a still life in full color with either colored pencils or pastels.